-It should be noted that MATH-M393 (Bridge to Abstract Mathematics) is a prerequisite for most of these classes.
-Unless the student has taken M393 recently or is familiar with standard proof techniques, he or she will be required to take this class prior to enrolling in any of the 400-level classes.
+It should be noted that MATH-M 215 (Calculus I), MATH-M 216 (Calculus II), MATH-M 311 (Calculus III), MATH-M 393 (Bridge to Abstract Mathematics), MATH-M 303 (Linear Algebra), MATH-M 403 (Modern Algebra), and MATH-M 413 (Intro to Real Analysis) are prerequisites for most of these classes.
+Unless the student has taken M 393 recently or is familiar with standard proof techniques, he or she will be required to take this class prior to enrolling in any of the graduate-level classes.
 Some of the mathematics courses are also offered in an online format, which would be open to students of the proposed program.

 Track 1: Licensure (18 credits)

 Students who do not have a current teaching license are required to participate in the existing Transition to Teaching program of the Indiana University East School of Education.
 This program meets as a year-long cohort program, beginning in May of each year and includes an internship during Fall and Spring semesters at secondary schools.
 This program is separately accredited and is included here only for information purposes.

 - EDUC-E 555 Human Diversity in Education